 CFR-DO: A Double Oracle Algorithm for Extensive-Form Games

-Stephen McAleer, John Lanier, Pierre Baldi, and Roy Fox
+Stephen McAleer, JB Lanier, Pierre Baldi, and Roy Fox

 Reinforcement Learning in Games workshop (RLG @ AAAI), 2021